mtracewicz/JavaCurriculum/README.md

 # Agenda
-Project for Programing and Databases curriculum
+Project for Programing and Databases curriculum.
+Application writen in Java using Swing and Hibernate.